MiCode/kernel_build/kleaf/docs/toolchains.md

 For details about Bazel's C toolchain registration, see [this tutorial](https://bazel.build/tutorials/ccp-toolchain-config).

+For details about C toolchain resolution in Kleaf, see `prebuilts/clang/host/linux-x86/kleaf/README.md`.

 ## cc\_* rules

 When `--config=hermetic_cc` is set (this is the default),